Mazhom

-Mazhom (also known as Mazhama) a village located in Budgam district of the union territory of Jammu and Kashmir.
+Mazhom (also known as Mazhama) a village located in Budgam district of the union territory of Jammu and Kashmir, in India.
 It has a railway station Mazhom railway station, which along with being in proximity (3 km) with Magam, the biggest financial hub of the district, has a crucial role in the economy communication in the area.
 Also there is railway flyover there on Gulmarag Road.